waketzheng/bumpversion2/README.md

   Example bumping 1.1.9 to 2.0.0:

-     bump2version --current-version 1.1.9 major setup.py
+     bumpversion --current-version 1.1.9 major setup.py

 ## Configuration file

-All options can optionally be specified in a config file called `.bumpversion.cfg` so that once you know how `bump2version` needs to be configured for one particular software package, you can run it without specifying options later.
+All options can optionally be specified in a config file called `.bumpversion.cfg` so that once you know how `bumpversion` needs to be configured for one particular software package, you can run it without specifying options later.
 You should add that file to VCS so others can also bump versions.